 Studying abroad means that you take classes at a university in another country and the credits transfer back to your degree at WCU.
 Before going abroad you will work with your academic advisor and department head to find courses that are the best match for equivalent course requirements here.

 We can find a program to fit almost any budget!
-Programs range in cost from under $11,000 to over $30,000 depending on where you go and which program you choose.
-But don't let that number scare you off, there are plenty of options from scholarships to grants, fellowships, and financial aid.
+Bilateral exchange programs and ISEP exchange programs are the most affordable, ranging from under $10,000 to $13,000.
+Some are close to $20,000, such as Australian exchange programs.
+The cost depends on which program you choose and on personal expenses and travel choices.
+Don't let the numbers scare you off!
+There are plenty of options from scholarships to grants, fellowships, and financial aid.
 Explore those options here.

 Yes!
 You can apply financial aid to studying abroad.

 Sophomore and junior years are an excellent time to study abroad.
 Summers are also an ideal time to go abroad.
 You cannot study abroad during your first 30 college credits and it is not advisable to study abroad during your senior year.